beyonddiana/blender-anim-exporter/README.md

 ![alt text](https://i.gyazo.com/484305ccd49333ab27c94d9ffd02f150.png)

-- Priority: choose between 0 to 6
+**- Export Translations**: Most of the time, in SL, you want to animate bones by rotation + translation for mPelvis, and rotation only for all other bones.
+If you check this box, all existing translation channels will be exported.
+If you don't check it (which is the default), only mPelvis translation will be exported, and all other bones translations will be ignored.
+If you are unsure, do not check it.

-- Loop: tick this box if your animation should run in loop
+**- Priority**: choose between 0 and 6

-- If loop: set which frame is the first frame of the loop
+**- Loop**: tick this box if your animation should run in loop

-- Ease in duration
+**- Looop starts at frame**: sets which frame is the first frame of the loop.
+This has no effect if you didn't check the "Loop?" checkbox.

-- Ease out duration
+**- Ease in** and **Ease out **

-- Dump as JSON : this is for debug purpose.
+**- Dump as JSON** : this is for debug purpose.
 If you want to analyze your animation, this file could help you.
 You can open it with any text editor, like notepad.

 ## KNOWN ISSUES